-- 6. In the QSA Parameters window, specify values for QSA parameters or use the default values.
+- 4. In the Oracle Connection Info window, review the information.
+If necessary, complete or modify any fields.
+Click Next.
+If you are upgrading, you can only edit the staging directory path in this window. - 5.
+In the Install Quest Server Agent window, click Install to install QSA.
+In the Agent Installation Complete window, click Next. - In the QSA Parameters window, specify values for QSA parameters or use the default values.
 Values apply to the target database.
-You must enter values for WORKDIR (used for FastCopy) and LW TABLESPACE (used for live reorganizations and required even if LiveReorg is not licensed).
+You must enter values for WORKDIR (used for FastCopy/DBMS\DataPump) and LW\TABLESPACE (used for live reorganizations and required even if LiveReorg is not licensed).
 Click Next when finished.
-See QSA Server Agent Parameters on page 190 for more information. - 7.
-In the Installation Finished window, click Finish to exit the QSA Installer. - O Note: Before the Server Agent is installed, you may encounter one of the following messages: - Files not current-The agent installation files are either not available or not current.
+See QSA Server Agent Parameters on page 189 for more information. - 7.
+In the Installation Finished window, click Finish to exit the QSA Installer. - Note: Before the Server Agent is installed, you may encounter one of the following messages: - Files not current-The agent installation files are either not available or not current.
 Exit the Server Agent Installer, install the most recent Space Manager client.
 New agent files are copied to Server Agent folder on the client computer.
 You can then install the agent. - Environment not supported / cannot proceed-Both your Oracle version and operating system version are not supported.
 The agent cannot be installed.
 You must upgrade to a supported Oracle version and a supported operating system.
 See the Space Manager Release Notes for a list of supported Oracle Database and Operating System versions. - Environment not supported / can proceed-Either your Oracle version or your operating system version is not supported.
 In most cases, a supported version of Oracle is running on an unsupported operating system version.
 Although you can proceed with the installation, you may have problems.